barrwani/barrwani.github.io/_projects/(1) Parkour Demo.md

 }
 ```

+To find the front/back to determine a left or right jump, we get the cross product of the camera's forward direction relative to it's current rotation and the wall's impact normal that we get from the wall detection line trace.
+If it is positive, we have a positive Yaw.
+Otherwise we have a negative Yaw.

+To check whether we're facing the floor, we get the dot product of the Camera's global forward vector, calculate the dot product with the global down unit vector (-1.f on the global Z-axis), then see if that value is greater than 0.5.
+If it is, we know that we're facing downwards, and thus can launch down.
+Otherwise we jump regularly.

 #### Wall Detection
 To detect a wall, I used a set of wall traces in front of and to the left and right of the player: